Pupil Information privacy notice

 Information collected by us

-In the course of providing education support services we collect the following personal information from you, when you provide it to us, or from your child’s school:
+In the course of providing education and children's services support services we collect the following personal information from you, when you provide it to us, or from your child’s school:

 - Personal information (such as name, unique pupil number, contact details, language, nationality, country of birth, and free school meal eligibility)